vky/LexicalDocs/README.md

 }
 ```

-This makes PrtScrn code easy to read and write.
+This makes Lexical code easy to read and write.
 Sometimes you might want to use newlines to break long expressions and constructs, so they are ignored...

 * After binary operators.